MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 #### Subnets in the Central US production network (`VNET-PROD-CUS`)

-In parallel with the production network in the primary East US 2 region, there's a production network in the secondary Central US region.
+In parallel with the production network in the primary region (`East US 2`), there's a production network in the secondary region (`Central US`).

 | Subnet | CIDR | Addresses | In subnet |
 | --- | --- | --- | --- |